Ramón Cáceres: Political career

 Cáceres participated in the execution of the president Ulises Heureaux (Lilís) on July 26, 1899 in the city of Moca.
 Cáceres later became the constitutional President of the Republic.
 During his mandate, the 1907 Dominican American Convention is signed.
 In 1907 he promulgated a new Constitution, by virtue of which he was re-elected in 1908.

 From the beginning of his government, Cáceres, like his predecessors, had to face groups that sought to overthrow him.
 One of the most important guerilla outbreaks that occurred was that of the Northwest Line, led by the jimenista Desiderio Arias who maintained absolute control of the area.
-(Demetrio Rodríguez had fallen in Puerto Plata on January 3, 9 days before Cáceres officially assumed the Presidency on January 12, 1906).
+(Demetrio Rodríguez had fallen in Puerto Plata on January 3, 9 days before Cáceres officially assumed the Presidency on January 12, 1906.)
 To deal with this situation, Cáceres moved to Monte Cristi with his troops and military advisers.
 It practically devastated that area, concentrating the food supply in certain places and ordering the transfer of livestock to the interior of the Cibao within 20 days.
 Part of the population submitted to the measures, while many others strongly opposed him.
 Agricultural and livestock activities were affected.
 However, President Cáceres managed to control the insurgents.
 He used the same methods in the southern region, managing to repress the leaders of that area.

 One of the tactics used by Cáceres was to send emissaries to the places where the regional leaders were most powerful, with the instruction that they meet in a neutral place to achieve a peace agreement.
 This meeting was a trap, the opposing leaders, present there, were finally surrounded by the army and eliminated from the road.
 During Cáceres's mandate, great importance was given to military affairs.
 He created a professional army to replace the private armies that led various regional leaders.
 Along with this army, he reorganized the Rural Guard created during the Morales government and turned it into a police force for the entire country, calling it the Republican Guard, also popularly called the Mon Guard.
 It was characterized because it imposed its authority and was faithful to the President.

 Because there were many sectors that did not support his government, various plots were formed against him, and on November 19, 1911, a group led by Luis Tejera intercepted the car in which he used to ride with one of his women.
 When the car in which Ramón Cáceres was driving approached the group, there was a shooting.
 President Cáceres was shot several times and killed by the General Luís Tejera, who was later taken to the Ozama Fortress where he was executed.

+Cáceres's cousin, Horacio Vásquez, also served as President of the Dominican Republic.